O365/python-o365/README.md

     - When authenticating on behalf of a user:

 > [!IMPORTANT]
-        > **Important:** In case you can't secure the client secret you can use the auth flow type 'public' which only requires the client id.
+>  In case you can't secure the client secret you can use the auth flow type 'public' which only requires the client id.

         1. Instantiate an `Account` object with the credentials (client id and client secret).
         1. Call `account.authenticate` and pass the scopes you want (the ones you previously added on the app registration portal).